Tax Benefits on Home Loans in India: Section 80C & 24b

 Note: This content is specific to the Indian Income Tax system.

 In India, taking a Home Loan is one of the most efficient ways to save tax.
 The Income Tax Act provides generous deductions for both the principal repayment and the interest paid.
+If you are a salaried employee or self-employed individual in India, you need to know these two sections:

 Section 80C: Principal Repayment